 The Structural Fix

-ADOT’s 2023 corridor study recommended widening SR-347 to four lanes divided and reconfiguring the I-10 interchange.
-The engineering isn’t controversial.
-Four lanes divided with proper auxiliary lanes at the interchange would reduce the speed differential problem, give trucks room to operate, and let pedestrian and bicycle facilities get added on the shoulders.
+ADOT’s $396M SR-347 Improvement Project adds one lane in each direction across 14 miles from I-10 to the Maricopa city limits, with grade-separated interchanges at Riggs Road and Mammoth Way.
+The engineering rationale for the fix isn’t controversial.
+Four lanes divided with proper auxiliary lanes at the interchange would reduce the speed-differential problem, give commercial vehicles room to operate, and add capacity for bicycle and pedestrian facilities on the shoulders.

 What You Can Do